Severe Thunderstorm Warning issued for Bernalillo, Santa Fe, Torrance by NWS - News Break

 Severe Thunderstorm Warning issued for Bernalillo, Santa Fe, Torrance by NWS

-Effective: 2021-07-12 19:51:00 MDT Expires: 2021-07-12 20:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Blowing dust associated with strong thunderstorm winds can reduce visibilities below one quarter mile at times.
-Target Area: Bernalillo; Santa Fe; Torrance A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM MDT FOR SOUTHWESTERN SANTA FE...BERNALILLO AND NORTHWESTERN TORRANCE COUNTIES At 750 PM MDT, severe thunderstorms were located along a line extending from near Cedar Grove to 9 miles southeast of Moriarty, moving southwest at 20 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+Effective: 2021-07-12 19:22:00 MDT Expires: 2021-07-12 20:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Heavy rains from severe thunderstorms can produce sudden and dangerous flow in arroyos, ditches and over low water crossings.
+Do not attempt to drive through areas where water covers the roadway.
+Target Area: Bernalillo; Santa Fe; Torrance A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM MDT FOR SOUTHWESTERN SANTA FE...BERNALILLO AND NORTHWESTERN TORRANCE COUNTIES At 720 PM MDT, severe thunderstorms were located along a line extending from near Stanley to 9 miles west of Clines Corners, moving southwest at 25 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
+SOURCE...Radar and trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Edgewood, Moriarty, Tijeras, Cedar Crest, Cedar Grove, Sedillo, Chilili, McIntosh, Escabosa and Cedro.
-This includes Interstate 40 between Mile Markers 172 and 205.
-Significant blowing dust has been observed with this storm.
+Locations impacted include Edgewood, Moriarty, Estancia, Tijeras, Cedar Crest, Cedar Grove, Sedillo, Chilili, McIntosh and Stanley.
+A storm spotter in Stanley observed quarter size hail with these storms at 717 PM MDT.
+This includes Interstate 40 between Mile Markers 172 and 215.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0